Digital & Social Media Safety Tips for Caregivers

 Set Boundaries

 Many families have established house rules for many behaviors and expectations.
-Yet, sometimes, they neglect to address the importance of developing clear and consistent rules around the digital and social media space.
+Yet sometimes they neglect to address the importance of developing clear and consistent rules for the digital and social media space.

 You might consider posting a written Family Agreement where everyone can see it.
 That agreement should: